 To begin, you'll need to install TS Print/Scan on your machine with PPS closed.
 These programs are necessary to scan to PPS and will link the Hosted session with your local default printer.

-If you use, or are looking to use a label printer then please refer to this guide specifically for Hosted systems as only certain models are supported and require some additional configuration.
+If you use or are looking to use a label printer then please refer to this guide specifically for Hosted systems as only certain models are supported and require some additional configuration.

-Section Three - Saving To and From PPS Hosted
+Saving to and from PPS Hosted

 Now that your PPS system is cloud-based you'll need to be able to connect it to the drives of your own machine so that you can upload documents and also save files from your PPS system when necessary.